Thurlstone Primary School – Curriculum Intent Statement

 Personal Development and Enrichment

-We aim to enrich our curriculum by:
+We enrich our curriculum by:

-- holding specialist curriculum days or weeks
+- Hosting specialist curriculum days and themed weeks that bring learning to life

 Malorie Blackman